dominicfarr/minima_guides/minima_ec2/step1/index.md

 This doesn’t mean your EC2 instance is ready to use, but the launch was successful.

-Select the `instances` on the left side menu of the console to see you EC2 being created.
+Select the `instances` on the left side menu of the AWS console to see you EC2 being created.
 It will be initialising at first, then some time later it will be running, and have passed two checks.

 ![](ec2InstanceList.png)